okarras/EmpiRE-Analysis/README.md

 ┃   ┣━ CQ14/...contains 2 visualizations
 ┃   ┣━ CQ15/...contains 2 visualizations
 ┃   ┗━ CQ16/...contains 2 visualizations
-┣━ SPARQL-Data/...contains two sets of 22 CSV files from the SPARQL queries (most recent and the release).
+┣━ SPARQL-Data/
-┣━ Supplementary materials/
+    ┣━ ESEM 2023/...contains 22 CSV files from the SPARQL queries to replicate the results from the ESEM 2023 publication ┗━ RE 2024/...contains 22 CSV files from the SPARQL queries to replicate the results from the RE 2024 publication ┣━ Supplementary materials/
 ┃   ┣━ approach.png
 ┃   ┣━ Detailed list of all 77 competency questions.xlsx